Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

-"(1)(a) The President of Clemson University or his designee, President of the Medical University of South Carolina or his designee, President of the University of South Carolina at Columbia or his designee, the Governor or his designee, the Chairman of the House Ways and Means Committee or his designee, the Chairman of the Senate Finance Committee or his designee, and the chairman of the board of trustees shall serve on the executive committee of the
+"(1)(a) The President of Clemson University or his designee, the President of the Medical University of South Carolina or his designee, the President of the University of South Carolina at Columbia or his designee, the President of South Carolina State University or his designee, the Governor or his designee, the Chairman of the House Ways and Means Committee or his designee, the Chairman of the Senate Finance Committee or his designee, and the chairman of the board of trustees shall serve on the executive committee of the SCRA.

 (d) The executive committee has all powers and authority of the board of trustees.
 The board shall have an advisory role only and shall advise the executive committee of the actions recommended by the board.

 (2) Terms of elected executive committee members are for four years, and the term of at least one executive committee member shall expire every two years.
 An elected executive committee member may not serve more than two consecutive four-year elected terms.
 A vacancy must be filled for the unexpired term in the manner of original election, and occurs upon the expiration of the term of service, death, resignation, disqualification, or removal of an elected executive committee member.
 An elected executive committee member who must be a trustee at the time of his election need not continue to be a trustee in order to complete his term as an executive committee member.
 An elected executive committee member may be removed from office by the affirmative vote of two-thirds of the executive committee members serving."